mark-kebo/FlexiTooltipView/README.md

 ```
 ### Important

-You need to set `pointingView` in `InflectiveTooltipParams`.
+You must to set `pointingView` in `FlexiTooltipParams`.
 This is exactly the view to which the tooltip will be attached.
-Also if you need highlight some views, you can use `highlightedViews` in `InflectiveTooltipConfiguration`.
+Also if you need highlight some views, you can use `highlightedViews` in `FlexiTooltipConfiguration`.